Supreme Court Strikes Down IEEPA Tariffs

 These tariffs had a significant financial impact on U.S. importers, multi-national organizations, exporters (who faced retaliatory tariffs in some countries and waning interest in U.S. products), and American consumers.
 They were of course also extremely unpopular with U.S. trading partners.
 As of mid-December, U.S. Customs and Border Protection (CBP) reported it had collected more than $130 billion in IEEPA tariffs.

-As of February 20, the IEEPA tariffs will no longer be in place, since they have been ruled unconstitutional.
-That will provide some relief to importers going forward.
+As of February 20, 2026, the IEEPA tariffs should no longer be collected, since they have been ruled unconstitutional.
+(CBP implemented parts of the Supreme Court’s ruling a few days later on February 24, 2026.)
+This ruling will provide some relief to importers going forward, subject of course to the new Section 122 tariffs.

 Refunds